miguelpruivo/flutter_file_picker/README.md

 </p>

 # File Picker
-A federated plugin that allows you to use the native file explorer to pick single or multiple files, with extensions filtering support.
+A plugin that allows you to use the native file explorer to pick single or multiple files, with extensions filtering support.

 ## Currently supported features
 * Uses OS default native pickers